btihen/btihen/content/post_ruby_rails/z_rails_strategy_pattern_w_lambdas_n_commands/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Strategy - Simplify Complex Behavior and Decisions"
+title: "Strategy Pattern and Lambdas"
-subtitle: "Command Objects, Strategy Pattern and Lambdas"
+subtitle: "Simplify Complex Behavior Decisions"
 summary: "With when Controllers need to trigger a chain of complex activities, one approach to keeping the code workable is to use Command Objects, the Command Pattern and even Lambdas"
 authors: ["btihen"]
-tags: ["rails", "command object", "strategy pattern", "lambda"]
+tags: ["ruby", "strategy pattern", "lambda"]
 categories: []
 date: 2021-08-14T01:11:22+02:00
 lastmod: 2021-08-14T01:11:22+02:00